 This is the power of Ion: You control the behavior.
 Only the sites you configure with the Ion Configuration Manager are displayed using the Ion add-on.
-You can then easily export Rules and configurations settings to Group Policy or distribute them as flat files (in an easy to read XML format) to ensure interoperability with virtually any software management infrastructure.
+You can then easily export configurations settings as Flat Files (in an easy to read XML format) to ensure interoperability with virtually any software management infrastructure, including Group Policy.